xmarduel/meschach_ef/README.md

 with triangles/tetrahedras only.

-Very nice python wrapper (for 3.7: updated recently!) : functions can be defined in python and plugged into the c solvers.
+Very nice python wrapper (for 2.7 or 3.7: updated recently!) : functions can be defined in python and plugged into the c solvers.

 As Xcode project (10.1) for macOS 10.14 - maybe you have to adapt the project in order to compile it locally